TheLazzziest/django-rest-framework-sso/README.rst

 2. short-lived authorization tokens for accessing your other apps (these contain permissions given by the primary app)

 The client is expected to first login to your primary login application by POSTing an username and password.
-The client will receive a permanent session token that will allow subsequent requests to the same server be authenticated.
-These tokens do not contain any permissions/authorization information and cannot be used for SSO into other apps.

-Afterwards, the client is expected to obtain and keep updating authorization tokens using the session token.
-These secondary tokens are short-lived (15mins..1 hour) and contain the permissions that the user has at the time of issuance.
-These tokens are used to access other services, which then trust the permissions in the JWT payload for the lifetime of the token.
+The client will receive a refresh token and access token that will allow subsequent requests to the same server and other server which are connected to it.

 Quick start
 -----------